Max Kruse

-Max Bennet Kruse ([ˈmaks ˈkʁuːzə]; born 19 March 1988) is a German professional footballer.
+Max Bennet Kruse ([ˈmaks ˈkʁuːzə]; born 19 March 1988) is a German former professional footballer who played as a forward or attacking midfielder.

 Early years

 Kruse was born in Reinbek, Kreis Stormarn, Schleswig-Holstein in the north-eastern periphery of Hamburg.
 He was raised in Reinbek or in Hamburg.

 Club career

 Early career

 Kruse began his career with hometown club TSV Reinbek before he joined Hamburg-based SV Vier- und Marschlande in summer 1998.
 After more than seven years there, he was scouted by Werder Bremen in January 2006.
 On 4 May 2009, he signed a two-year contract with FC St. Pauli.
 During the 2011–12 2.
 Bundesliga, Kruse scored 13 goals and provided six assists as FC St. Pauli finished on 62 points in fourth place, missing out on the promotion playoffs on goal difference.

 SC Freiburg

 Following his successful spell with St. Pauli, Kruse was transferred to Bundesliga side SC Freiburg in the summer of 2012.
 He made his competitive debut for his new club on 18 August 2012 in a DFB-Pokal match against Victoria Hamburg, which ended in a 2–1 victory as Kruse scored the opening goal and provided the assist for Sebastian Freis's winner.
 Kruse made his home league debut on 25 August, scoring a goal in Freiburg's 1–1 draw with 1.
 FSV Mainz 05.
 He helped Freiburg claim their first win of the Bundesliga season in their third game on 16 September, netting a goal and providing two assists in an enthralling 5–3 defeat of TSG Hoffenheim.

 Kruse helped seal an upset win over Schalke on 15 December, providing assists for first half goals to both Jan Rosenthal and Jonathan Schmid in a 3–1 away victory at the Arena AufSchalke.
 On 16 February, he opened the scoring nine minutes before half time as Freiburg recorded their first win over Kruse's former club Werder Bremen in 11 years with a 3–2 away victory at the Weserstadion.

 Kruse scored twice in the second half of Freiburg's Bundesliga clash with Borussia Mönchengladbach on 30 March, securing a 2–0 victory for the club.
 In his penultimate game with Freiburg on 11 May, he was awarded "Man of the Match" honours as he scored the winning goal in a 2–1 defeat of already relegated Greuther Fürth, all but securing Freiburg an automatic spot in the Europa League group stage for next season.